Contract Maintenance

 Apply Item Rounding

-Reprice functions often need to use all 4 decimal places to match a particular subtotal or calculation, so they don't necessarily or usually result in a rounded price.
-Either all or selected items can be repriced based on their price rounding settings by using this option.
+The Reprice functions often use all four decimal places to match a particular subtotal or calculation you set, so they don't necessarily or usually result in a rounded price.
+Select this option to reprice the selected items based on their price rounding settings.
 Rounding usually results in changes to item prices and extended amounts.

 The standard Cancel (F9), Exit (F10), and Process (F12) functions are provided.
 To save an existing contract or changes made to an existing contract, you must choose Process (F12) prior to closing the form.